 Z-clipping occurs occasionally when the two quickdraws are close by to each other.
-The climber pulls the rope coming from below the previous quickdraw instead from close to the harness and clip the rope into the next quickdraw creating a Z shape with the rope.
+The climber pulls the rope coming from below the previous quickdraw instead from close to the harness and clips the rope into the next quickdraw creating a Z shape with the rope.
 In case of a fall, the previous quickdraw will catch the fall instead of the most recent clipped in quickdraw.
-This will result in a longer distance fall.
+This will result in a long-distance fall.
 Also, the z-clipping will prevent you from moving further upward.

-Here is a great video by Wild Country and Climbing Magazine about clipping techniques with safety in mind including back clipping and z-clipping:
+Here are two simple videos by Climbing Tech Tips about clipping techniques with safety in mind including back clipping and z-clipping:

 Managing the Rope:

-While climbing, be aware of where the rope is relatively to your feet at all time.
+While climbing, be aware of where the rope is relative to your feet at all times.
 Make sure your feet are always away from the rope.
-You do not want to be entangle with the rope when you fall.
-If your feet get caught you maybe flipped upside down and/or get massive rope burn.
+You do not want to be entangled with the rope when you fall.
+If your feet get caught you may be flipped upside down and/or get massive rope burn.
 My foot snagged the rope when I fell before and it was not a fun experience.

 During the leading certification course, you will be learning how to fall and how to catch a fall.
 It is good to do practice falls to build confidence.
 Being comfortable falling allow you to climb harder and take on more challenging routes.